 From increased customer service to better predictions of changing consumer demand, we look at some of the most popular use cases of AI in fashion.
-For any company that has not looked into any of the practical applications mentioned below, we highly suggest stepping up your game.

 If you’ve shopped on Amazon or watched a video on YouTube or Netflix, only to see a list of items that are recommended to you with the tag ‘You Might Also Like,’ you’ve encountered what is known as a recommendation system in the world of AI.

 As far back as 2013, it was reported that 85% of Amazon’s sales revenue stemmed from personalized recommendations.
 With whooping numbers like that, it is no wonder this has started to propel many organizations to follow in their footsteps, seeking out ways to make greater recommendations to their customers.

 In a report by Salesforce, personalized recommendations are said to make up 27-percent of retail site revenue.
 This is not surprising considering that these AI systems are helping customers shop for what they want and buying things that are specific to their needs.
 Advanced personalized recommendation systems look to your data and can help suggest items – from color, size, texture, material, fitting – that will be perfect for you.

 If you’ve shopped online, you probably have come across a chatbot.
 Usually integrated at the bottom right corner of the page, a chatbot is a form of artificial intelligence that holds a conversation with visitors through audio or textual means.